 Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit.
-The WV Short Term Bond Pool does not hold interests in foreign currency or interests valued in foreign currency.
+The WV Money Market Pool, WV Government Money Market Pool, and the WV Short Term Bond Pool does not hold interests in foreign currency or interests valued in foreign currency.